manuelknott/ssl_eval_protocols/README.md

 # Comparing evaluation protocols for self-supervised pre-training with image classification

-This repository contains supplementary code for the paper **A Closer Look at Benchmarking Self-Supervised Pre-Training with Image Classification**.
+This repository contains supplementary code for the paper [A Closer Look at Benchmarking Self-Supervised Pre-Training with Image Classification](https://arxiv.org/abs/2407.12210).

 ## How to use